 A dental cleaning is a procedure in which a dentist or hygienist removes plaque and tartar from teeth.
 Plaque is a sticky film that forms on the teeth, and tartar is a hardened form of plaque.
 Dental cleanings are essential for oral care because they can help prevent cavities and other dental problems.

 Seniors need to be especially vigilant about getting regular dental cleanings, as they are at higher risk for developing cavities and other dental problems.
-In addition, research has shown that seniors who don't get regular dental cleanings are more likely to experience tooth loss later in life.
+In addition, research has shown that seniors who don't get regular dental cleanings are more likely to experience tooth loss or need tooth extractions later in life.